-(a) The Company and the Local Union will jointly assess the existing and required Integrated Safety Management System (ISMS) program and ensure that the key elements of the USW Triangle of Prevention (TOP) program are captured, tracked, and maintained within the ISMS program.
+- (a) The Company and the Local Union will jointly assess the existing and required Integrated Safety Management System (ISMS) program and ensure that the key elements of the USW Triangle of Prevention (TOP) program are captured, tracked, and maintained within the ISMS program. - (b) The Parties agree to support and participate in the development of an annual ISMS training package which will be completed as stated below for applicable DUF6 employees under the following conditions: - 1.
+Training will be performed at an appropriate facility on the PORTS site or at an appropriate facility within a reasonable driving distance from the PORTS site during regular working hours.

-- (b) The Parties agree to support and participate in the development of an annual training package (as described in this document) for the program year beginning on the date signed below.
-The training package will be completed as stated below for applicable DUF6 employees under the following conditions: - 1.
-Training will be performed at an appropriate facility on the PORTS site or at an appropriate facility within a reasonable driving distance from the PORTS site during regular working hours. - 2.
-Training will be implemented within the framework of the Company ISMS Program with additional elements excerpted from the USW/TOP program.
+- 2. Training will be implemented within the framework of the Company ISMS Program with additional elements excerpted from the USW/TOP program.
 The Company will furnish equipment to include, but not limited to, pens, pads, flipchart paper, markers, etc. for the training classes. - 3.
-The Company shall provide training room(s) and secure storage of the equipment and supplies to be used by the trainers. - 4.
 The Company is responsible for developing a pay code for all mutually agreed upon USW expenses and fees, up to \$50,000 associated with worker-trainer development and health and safety training driven by the Company's ISMS program with key elements excerpted from the USW/TOP program.
 Such expenses may include, but not be limited to: - a.
 Annual Goals Charting session with the ISMS Steering Committee. - b.
-The USW Safety Representative shall be trained in conducting Incident Investigations and receive periodic refresher training and shall be permitted time to conduct Incident Investigations utilizing the USW Triangle of Prevention (TOP) Systems of Safety Root Cause/Logic Tree Analysis method. - c.
-OSHA 10 Hour General Industry Training to be provided to those DUF6 employees selected by Company Management, and paid to the USW/TMC Educational Institution. - (c) The Company commits to a full time equivalent DUF6 United Steelworker (USW) Local Union safety representative, elected by the USW/Company membership.
-Organizationally, within the Company the USW local Union safety representative will be integrated with the Company's ES&H Team.
-Responsibilities of the Local Union safety representative will be as follows: - Integrate the key elements of the USW TOP programs within the Company ISMS programs. - Programmatic support to ES&H, including participation in the company's ES&H related committees. - Field safety support, including participation in hazard reviews, walk downs, AHA development, work package reviews and evaluations as mutually agreed upon. - Conduct ES&H related trainings upon request of Company Management - Represent Company workers at USW Site-Wide Safety committee meetings. - Other duties assigned and mutually agreed upon. - (d) The Local Union Safety Representative will co-chair the Company's ISMS Steering Committee and will be a voting member of all Company safety sub-committees; currently the Workers' Involvement
+The USW Safety Representative shall be trained in the Company's program for conducting Incident Investigations and receive periodic refresher training and shall be permitted time to conduct Incident Investigations utilizing the USW Triangle of Prevention (TOP) Systems of Safety Root Cause/Logic Tree Analysis method. - c.
+OSHA 10 Hour General Industry Training to be provided to those DUF6 employees selected by Company Management.
+Such training may be provided through a company approved training provider. - (c) The Company commits to a full time equivalent DUF6 United Steelworker (USW) Local Union safety representative, elected by the USW/Company membership.
+Organizationally, within the Company the USW local Union safety representative will be integrated with the Company's ES&H Team and report to the Company's ES&H Manager.
+Responsibilities of the Local Union safety representative will be as follows: - Integrate the key elements of the USW TOP programs within the Company ISMS programs. - Programmatic support to ES&H, including participation in the company's ES&H related committees and other duties assigned by the ES&H Manager. - Field safety support, including participation in hazard reviews, walk downs, AHA development, work package reviews and evaluations as mutually agreed upon. - Conduct ES&H related trainings upon request of Company Management. - Represent Company workers at USW Site-Wide Safety committee meetings. - (d) The fulltime company paid Local Union Safety Representative or designee will co-chair the Company's ISMS Steering Committee and will be a voting member of all Company safety sub-committees; currently the Company-Union Joint Safety First and ALARA Committee, and the VPP Steering Committee. - (e) The Company shall involve the Local Union safety representative as well as select members of the Company Incident Team Investigation in safety related investigations. - (f) The Company will annually send a minimum of two (2) hourly representatives to the USW Health and Safety Conference and Expo National Convention and to the Annual National VPPPA Conference.
+The Company shall pay the associated costs to attend these conferences including wages, hotel, travel, meals.
+The daily per diem rates will be calculated by state of destination according to the Federal Pay Per Diem Rates Schedule.